sumeetpareek/Python-React-Demo/backend-python-fastapi/README.md

 # Python FastAPI Backend

-A simple FastAPI backend server for the Python-React Demo project.
+A simple FastAPI backend server for the Python-React-Demo project.

 ## Setup Instructions